mcridednb/usd_to_rub/README.md

 Let's take a look at a quick example of using USD TO RUB converter.

-Install and use like so...
+Install and use like this:

     git clone https://github.com/mcridednb/usd_to_rub.git
     cd usd_to_rub